A-Hem/tangerine-pacman-pvp/README.md

 - SIWE (Sign-In With Ethereum) for authentication
 - Smart contracts for handling payments and rewards
 - Base network for lower gas fees and faster transactions
-- 🍊TRAP token integration for alternative payment method
+- 🍊TRAP token integration with dynamic pricing
+- Uniswap oracle for token price calculation

 ## License